Here are some of the main parts of your plumbing system and how they work.

 If you live in an area where the temperature drops below freezing, it's important to remove your hose from the outside faucet.
 This can help prevent water from freezing inside the hose and backing up into your water line which could potentially cause major water problems.
 You should also drain and cover any outdoor water spigots you may have before winter weather arrives to prevent them from freezing.

 Now that you're aware of the different parts of your plumbing system, you will be even better prepared to take care of your home!
+For more ways to stay on top of home maintenance, check out our Home Care Guide tips.

 Remember, in the case of a plumbing emergency, do what you can to stop the water flow, then contact a professional.
 If you have any additional questions, contact your local home center or the home building facility where your home was built for more help.